 My experience with Buck folding knives has led me to choose them when I'm gearing up for field work.
 Since I use a camping hammock and a tarp, there's a lot of rope to tie and cut.
 The Buck is sharp, opens and closes easily, and doesn't corrode.
 The point is tough enough to pry open sterno cans and sharp enough to dig small beetles out of hardwood (mt field work involves studying insects).
 All around a great blade.

 These features are a combination of those mentioned by the manufacturer and my own observations:

 -- Razor-sharp blade.
 The Stainless Steel Clip Blade is strong, as stainless is known for over carbon blades.
 The controllable point is a salient feature of the clip-blade design.

--- This knife is easy-open with a nail notch on the blade.
+-- These folding knives are quick-open with a nail notch on the blade.
 The blade locks solidly and is both strong and reliable.

 -- The beautiful walnut handle and brass bolsters make this one of the most handsome knives available.
 This is one of America's best selling knives, worth handing down from generation to generation.

--- This knife includes a high-quality leather sheath with a snap fastener and integrated belt loop for safe and secure carry on your belt for easy access.
+-- Buck folding knives include a high-quality leather sheath with a snap fastener and integrated belt loop for safe and secure carry on your belt for easy access.

 -- Perfect as a hunting tool as well as fishing and general outdoor use